 Skip to Content

-Juneau Dog Sledding Excursion: Is It Worth It?
+Juneau Dog Sledding In Alaska: Is It Worth It?

 Two huskies of our Juneau dog sledding team

-I took my first cruise to Alaska with Celebrity Cruises and instantly fell in love with cruising.
-My daughter, then 13, was given a choice to pick one shore excursion to do during one of our stops.
-She chose a Juneau dog sledding excursion which was a fantastic experience.
+I took my first cruise to Alaska and instantly fell in love with cruising.
+My daughter, then 13, was given a choice to pick one shore excursion during one of our stops.
+She chose a Juneau dog sledding excursion

 Where Can You Go Dog Sledding In Alaska?

 If you’re considering booking a dogsled glacier excursion and don’t know where to start, this article explains everything.
-I would highly recommend Coastal Helicopters or Temsco Helicopters.
+I recommend Coastal Helicopters or Temsco Helicopters.

 You can choose dog sledding on the Mendenhall Glacier, Herbert Glacier, or Norris Glacier in Juneau.
 Northstar Helicopters offers a dog sledding tour on Norris Glacier.

-In Skagway, Temsco Helicopters offers sledding tours on Denver Glacier.
-The coastal town of Seward offers dog sledding on Godwin Glacier, and tours fly you to Troublesome Glacier in Anchorage.
+Temsco Helicopters offers Skagway dog sledding tours and land on Denver Glacier.
+The coastal town of Seward offers tour options on Godwin Glacier and flies you to Troublesome Glacier in Anchorage.

-This excursion is suitable for both young children to older adults.
+This excursion is suitable for young children and older adults, allowing you to experience Alaska’s official state sport.
 Even some tour operators can accommodate those in wheelchairs.

 Sled dogs harnessed to pull a sleigh on a glacier in Alaska